8 Creative Ways To Re-Use Golf Equipment

 5. For the true golf enthusiast -- the one who wishes to work the game as a theme into every room -- here’s a delightful idea for the kitchen.
-This tutorial will show you how to transform an old thrifted golf club into an absolutely adorable paper towel dispenser.
+An old golf club is transformed into an absolutely adorable paper towel dispenser.

 6. Here’s some gorgeous golf inspiration: classic vintage clubs transformed into stylish clothing hangers.
 These are featured in a fancy menswear boutique, but they’d make a great addition to any golf guy’s closet.

 7. And what about the bag?
 Well, it’s meant to move, ergonomically designed for carrying heavy equipment, and intended to house “tools”, so why not use it as a garden caddy!
-This ingenious idea seems to be pretty popular -- you can see here, here, and here for some awesome inspiration.
+This ingenious idea seems to be pretty popular -- you can see here for some awesome inspiration.